ray2day/ray2day/README.md

 November 2022: Presentation of the minimal viable product/demo of our project received well by the customer.<br/>
   I was asked to continue along with project, but chose to apply for a paid job.<br/>
 December 2022: Started self-study again.
-Improving my skills, mainly focused on expanding my C# skills and my ASP.NET as also studying for the Pearson IT MTA: 98-361 Software Development Fundamentals-exam.
+Improving my skills, mainly focused on expanding my C# skills and my ASP.NET as also studying for the Pearson IT MTA: 98-361 Software Development Fundamentals-exam.<br/>
 March 2023: Investigatin Orchard Core framework and CMS as also DotNest.

 What involves my graphic background: I am an expert in Adobe Indesign, Photoshop, Illustrator and the PDF-workflow.
 Also a specialist in the printing industry (pre-press) with an enormous practical experience and knowledge of offset-, silk screen- and digital printing.
 Next to that I lots of experience in packaging / and setting up color management and print production planning systems and workflows.
 My strenght is my technical knowledge and interest.